creationix/grain/README.markdown

 Suppose this simple template language where `@foo` is the variable `foo` and `@bar()` calls the data provider `bar()` and inserts the result inline.

-I would require my compiler like this:
+I would require my compiler like this (corn is included as a sample):

-    var compiler = require('./asyncCompiler');
+    var compiler = require('grain/corn');

 Now let's suppose this simple template: